• Skip to primary navigation

 1. What room should I work in first and why?

-2. What is the most important task in this room?
+2. What is the most crucial task in this room?

 3. How do I feel while looking at these unfinished tasks?

-4. Are there tasks I listed here not going to help me reach my room/life goals?
+4. Are there tasks I listed here that are not going to help me reach my room/life goals?

 5. Will I be able to do these tasks myself, or will I need help?
-If I need help, who will I ask?
+If I need help, whom will I ask?

 Now create a roadmap.

-To organize the tasks, you can write down specific tasks on sticky notes and organize them from the first step to the last step.
+To organize the tasks, you can write down specific tasks on sticky notes (Affiliate Link) and manage them from the first step to the last step.
 I included a Roadmap and Even More Tasks pages in the free Awaken to Your Clutter Blindness ebook.

 If you want a free instruction ebook and workbook I made for you and all my other ebooks, please add your information here, and I will send you the one I made.